nielsgl/sequelize-paper-trail/README.md

 ## User Tracking

-There are 2 steps to enable user tracking, ie, recording the user who created a particular revision.
+There are 2 ways to enable user tracking, ie, recording the user who created a particular revision.
 1. Enable user tracking by passing `userModel` option to `init`, with the name of the model which stores users in your application as the value.

 ```javascript